 For additional information on the benefits of daily meditation, I recommend reading this article from longevity >>

 If you are one that needs help with a guided meditation practice to help to unwind there are a couple of apps out there that I would recommend called Headspace and Calm.
 I personally use the calm app because they include meditative music along with a guided meditation on various subjects which helps me to clear my mind and relax.
 I encourage you to use both to see which one you prefer and to add in a 5-10 daily meditation to help you towards your health goals.

 Our next wellness challenge is for you to reflect on what helps you to distress and to incorporate that on a daily basis.
 I want you to think about how you feel now on a scale of 1-10 and come up with what you are going to incorporate on a daily basis.
 This could be the same thing everyday or it could be different things.
 The best part is that you have a choice to incorporate anything.
-Do it every day in February then reflect on the 28th to rate your stress levels.
+Do it every day for a month then reflect when you’re done and rate your stress levels.
 You could commit to a 5-minute daily meditation, or start a daily journal routine!
 Download our challenge worksheet and work through the prep on page 2.
 You’ll be able to read through examples of healthy self-care strategies and decide ahead of time what you will commit to trying.